-The primary need is for the cross-state NRHT to make a crossing of C. R. 400 E and incorporate a trailhead that has horse trailer parking.
-It would be a safer condition if trail users who currently park their cars along the road shoulder would have a designated trailhead parking lot.
+The primary need is for the cross-state NRHT to make a crossing of C. R. 400 E. It would be a safer condition if trail users who currently park their cars along the road shoulder would have a designated trailhead parking lot.